yunpengn/CertAWS/chapters/03_transfer.md

 - **CloudFront (CF)** is AWS-hosted CDN, which concentrates around 2 terminologies:
     - **Edge location:** the location where content will be cached.
 There are much more edge locations available than AZs;
         - Edge locations are NOT read-only.
 You can write to them as well.
 For example, it can be used to achieve transfer acceleration for S3 buckets (so that users can upload files faster);
-        - Objects are cached for a certain time called **time to live (TTL)**.
-However, you can clear cached objects before they are expired (but you will be charged additionally).
+        - Objects are cached for a certain time called **time to live (TTL)**;
+        - To clear cached objects before they are expired, you can either use invalidation requests or use file versioning to serve a different version of the file that has a different name.
+            - The first 1000 invalidation requests per month is free, but you will be charged additionally if you go beyond this;
+            - It takes some time for manual invalidation requests to take effects on all edge locations;
+            - You cannot invalidate files served by an RTMP distribution.
     - **Origin:** the origin (either S3, EC2, ELB or Route53) of the content to be distributed;
     - **Distribution:** the collection of all edge locations used to deliver the given content.
 - CF mainly have a few usages: